La ruota della fortuna

-La ruota della fortuna was the Italian version of Wheel of Fortune.
-The show has run nonstop since 1988 on Canale 5 and Rete 4, and switched from a trilon to an electronic board in the mid 1990s, like the U.S. version.
+La ruota della fortuna is the Italian version of Wheel of Fortune.
+The show has run nonstop since 1988 on Canale 5 and Rete 4, and switched from a trilon to an electronic board in the mid-1990s, like the American version.
 Previously hosted by Mike Bongiorno, the show was hosted by Enrico Papi on Italia 1, and featured Victoria Silvstedt from the French version of the show, La Roue de la Fortune.
-The Italian version of Wheel went off the air in 2009.
+Fifteen years later, it returned to the air on Canale 5 from 6 May 2024, hosted by Gerry Scotti and Samira Lui.

 In 1985, the show was one of several game shows that was part of the television series, Pentatlon, which was also hosted by Mike Bongiorno.
 The show aired on Canale 5.

 From September 1987 to 1988, the show aired on Odeon TV.
-This version had the shopping element that the U.S. version, along with several other versions at the time, had.
+This version had the shopping element that the American version, along with several other versions at the time, had.
 This version had a different host.

-Differences in Gameplay Compared to American Version
+Differences in gameplay compared to the American version

-The Electronic Puzzle Board (circa 1998-2003)
+The Electronic Puzzle Board (circa 1998–2003)

-This is the only puzzle board in the world where if more than one letter was revealed, the hostess only had to touch one and all would simultaneously appear.
+This is the only puzzle board in the world where, if more than one letter was revealed, the hostess only had to touch one, and all would simultaneously appear.
 Prior to its introduction, and like many other versions, the board used trilons.

 2008

-The board on the modern Italian version acted like the US version's puzzle board in that letters would light up one at a time, and the hostess had to touch all letters.
+The board on the modern Italian version acted like the American version's puzzle board in that letters would light up one at a time, and the hostess had to touch all letters.